 Setting up Surveys for Walklists and Phonebanking¶

-CiviEngage in combination with CiviCampaign allows you to easily set up your surveys for walklists during door-knocking canvasses and for phonebanking.
-You will want to think about the questions and responses you want to collect from your target audience in a manner that will be useful in analysing results from your efforts after you've conducted your canvass or phonebank.
+CiviEngage, in combination with CiviCampaign, allows you to easily set up your surveys for walklists during door-knocking canvasses and for phonebanking.
+You will want to think about the questions and responses you want to collect from your target audience in a manner that will be useful in analysing the results from your efforts.

-There are a few steps to think about when creating your surveys (you can find out more about creating surveys in the Survey section of this book):
+There are a few steps to think about when creating your surveys (you can find out more about creating surveys in the Survey chapter of this book):

-- create the group or smart group of the individual contacts you plan to survey, which is your target audience.
+Create the Group or Smart Group of the individual contacts you plan to survey (i.e. your target audience).

 When you create your survey, you can then: